Archomeda/kormir-discord-bot/README.md

 You can also type `!help <command>` - where `<command>` is the name of an available command - in order to receive more detailed information about a specific command.

 ## Usage
-This bot is currently not publically available for invites.
+This bot is currently not available for invites.
 Instead, you have to run the bot for yourself.
 There are two options: use Docker or set it up manually.
 Do note that at this moment, this bot is not made to be ran on more than one Discord server simultaneously, and therefore hasn't been tested for that.
 After installation, don't forget to edit the settings in the *config* folder (check *config/default.yml* for instructions).